Dark Figure of Crime (film): Production

 After watching the episode of Unanswered, Kim Tae-kyun began to work on his script and finished it after five years.
 During that time, he frequently interviewed the detective who worked on the case for his script material.
-Principal photography began on August 14, 2017 in Busan, and finished November 6, 2017.
+Principal photography began on August 14, 2017, in Busan, and finished November 6, 2017.

 Release

 The film was released in South Korea on October 3, 2018, alongside Hollywood films Venom, Christopher Robin and Sherlock Gnomes.
 On November 5, 2018, it was released in VOD services.

 On August 20, 2018, the film received a R-rating from the Korea Media Rating Board, where the film is intended for audiences aged 19 and over.
 Replying to media, the film's production company stated that the film did not contained 'such strong' restricted content (such as violence and gore), and they believed that it is milder than two other 2018 released films Believer and The Witch: Part 1.
 The Subversion, which both received age 15 rating.
 As such, the film was re-edited and re-submitted to the board for an "age 15 rating", with no change in its release schedule.
-The film eventually was released under a "age 15 rating", after approximately 2 minutes' worth of content were shaved off from the original cut.
+The film eventually was released under an "age 15 rating", after approximately 2 minutes' worth of content were shaved off from the original cut.

 The film was selected as the opening film of the 3rd London East Asia Film Festival, held from October 25 to November 4, 2018.